Who wrote the book?

 Where are we?

 Dating the writing of the book of Joel remains one of the most difficult tasks for Old Testament scholars because unlike most prophetic writers, Joel gave no explicit indication of his time period.
 In particular, Joel refrained from mentioning the current ruling kings.
 One of the most compelling arguments for dating the writing of the book of Joel explains this omission by suggesting the prophecy occurred in the aftermath of Judah’s only ruling queen, Athaliah (d.
 835 BC).
-Upon her death, she left only her young son, Joash, to rule.
+Her young grandson, Joash, succeeded Athaliah upon her death.
 But because Joash was too young to rule, the priest Jehoida ruled in his place until he came of age.
 So if Joel prophesied during this caretaking period, it would make sense that he mentioned no official king.
 The book of Joel also makes ample mention of priests, temple rituals, and nations, such as Phoenicia, Philistia, Egypt, and Edom, that were prominent in the late ninth century BC.
 All of this points to a date of approximately 835 BC or soon after, making Joel one of the earliest writing prophets, as well as a contemporary of the prophet Elisha.

 The book focuses its prophetic judgment on the southern kingdom of Judah with frequent references to Zion and the temple worship (Joel 1:13–14; 2:23, 32; 3:16, 21).
 Joel’s familiarity with this area and the worship in the temple suggests that he lived in Judah, possibly even in the city of Jerusalem itself.

 Why is Joel so important?